Symposium Speakers

 • Lawrence Jones

-Lawrence G. Jones’ 35+ years of ABET service includes: 2015-16 president, accreditation council chair and computing accreditation commission chair.
-More recently, he has led projects to accredit associate programs in cybersecurity and bachelor degree programs in data science and helped investigate piloting ABET recognition of certificates.
+Lawrence G. Jones’ 35+ years of ABET service includes: 2015-16 President, Accreditation Council Chair, & Computing Accreditation Commission Chair.
+Lately, he co-led projects to accredit associate programs in cybersecurity, bachelor programs in data science and ABET recognition of certificates.

-Jones' U.S. Air Force (USAF) career includes chair of computer science at the USAF Academy.
+Larry’s U.S. Air Force career includes Chair of Computer Science at the USAF Academy.
 He retired from Carnegie-Mellon’s Software Engineering Institute as Distinguished Principal Researcher.

-His B.S and M.S. in industrial engineering are from the University of Arkansas, and Ph.D. in computer science is from Vanderbilt.
-He is a Fellow of ABET and CSAB and recipient of ABET’s Grinter Award for Distinguished Service.
+His BS and MS in Industrial Engineering are from the University of Arkansas, and PhD in Computer Science from Vanderbilt.
+He is a Fellow of ABET & CSAB, recipient of ABET’s highest honor, the Grinter Award, and CSAB’s highest honor, the Walsh Award.

 • Ben Juliano